 It could take as long as two hours to feel 10 movements but it’s usually less than that.
 Babies develop clear patterns of movement starting around 28 weeks, and any deviations from that pattern can be an indication of distress.

 Of course, at the end they have less space, so the movements might feel different, but the frequency and timing should remain the same.
 Your care provider may want you to keep a journal or log each day of the time so you can see if it changes drastically one day from the next.

 So what’s the purpose of doing the kick count anyway?

 The idea is that a significant change in your baby’s day-to-day movement may be a clear signal of a potential problem with your pregnancy.
 It’s an easy way to detect if your baby is in any major danger because healthy fetuses move around a lot.

 So where does that leave you?

 But hey, at the end of the day, it might be nice to have reason to put your feet up.
-You can be all, “Sorry honey, I can’t cook dinner/feed the dog/discuss our taxes right now.
+You can be all, “Sorry, I can’t cook dinner/feed the dog/discuss our taxes right now.
 I have to do my kick count!”
-And then hoist yourself onto the couch and bond with that little babe of your for an hour or so.
+And then hoist yourself onto the couch and bond with that little babe of yours for an hour or so.